materialsproject/jobflow/docs/tutorials/7-fireworks.md

 As described above, convert the flow to a workflow via {obj}`flow_to_workflow` and add it to your launch pad.

-Finally, use the `-c` command-line option when launching your fireworks to specify the FireWorks configuration directory you wish to use.
+Finally, use the `-c` ("config") command-line option when launching your fireworks to specify the FireWorks configuration directory you wish to use.

-To launch all fireworks tied to `fw_config1`, run: `qlaunch rapidfire -c $FW_CONFIG1 --nlaunches <N>`.
-To launch all fireworks tied to `fw_config2`, run: `qlaunch rapidfire -c $FW_CONFIG2 --nlaunches <N>`.
+To launch all fireworks tied to `fw_config1`, run `qlaunch rapidfire -c $FW_CONFIG1 --nlaunches <N>`.
+To launch all fireworks tied to `fw_config2`, run `qlaunch rapidfire -c $FW_CONFIG2 --nlaunches <N>`.
+As always, the jobs won't actually run until any prior jobs they depend on are completed.

 ## Learn More